orionw/al-folio/_posts/2024-05-20-reviewing.md

 |    H-Index          | Average <br> Min <br> Max  | 12.7 <br> 5 <br> 32 |
 |    Papers Per Reviewing Time          | Average <br> Min <br> Max  | 1.7 <br> 0.25 <br> 5.75 |

-We note that this shows a much more balanced set of reviewers: mostly junior, a few students, a few faculty, and mostly from academia.
+We note that this shows a much more balanced set of reviewers: mostly junior researchers (post-PhD, < 7 years), a few students, a few faculty, and mostly from academia.
 Those with female pronouns are still underrepresented but are more balanced than in the previous sections.
 Overall, reviewers come from a broad mix of university and industry affiliations, with no main pattern.

 ## Total Statistics
 I took all the annotated results and computed the following amount of reviews that each demographic does, on average: